 Tips For Saving Money When Travelling In Italy

 Here’s a list of things you can do to save money when touring Italy:

 - Travel during the low season, which spans from mid-November to mid-March.

 - Look out for hotel deals and packages with discounts – opt for bundle deals with excursions, sightseeing, and complimentary meals.

-- Use public transport whenever possible; or better yet, walk!
+- Use public transport whenever possible!

 - Cook your own meals – you can do this if you are staying at an apartment.

 - Buy the things you need from supermarkets or farmer’s markets – markets sell a variety of wines and homemade cheeses at reasonable prices.